mhkeller/layercake/src/content/guide/03-layercake-props.md

 ### xScale `d3.scaleLinear()`

 The D3 scale that should be used for the x-dimension.
 Pass in an instantiated D3 scale if you want to override the default [`d3.scaleLinear()`](https://github.com/d3/d3-scale#scalelinear) or you want to add extra options.

+If the scale you pass in has a customized range – e.g. `zScale={scaleOrdinal(schemeCategory10)}` – Layer Cake preserves it.
+Otherwise, it manages the range for you, setting it to the pixel dimensions of the chart.
+Set an explicit [xRange](/guide#xrange) to override a customized range.

 See the [Column chart](/example/Column) for an example of passing in a `d3.scaleBand()` to override the default.